giftnuss/foodsharing/docs/codebase.md

 * use symfony approach for handling all requests (some controllers do this already, others use the old way), in index.php the $isUsingResponse switches behaviour based on that
 * create REST controllers for all API use, remove all other API stuff
 * use a symfony router or similar (might also involve changing page urls to nice paths instead of get parameters + adding redirects)
-* have simple/general/default kind of symfony index.phpfor templates/frontend stuff
+* have simple/general/default kind of symfony index.php for templates/frontend stuff
 * remove all html/js in php strings
 * use vue for all dynamic kind of templates
 * remove global eval stuff  ... goes with the only REST API endpoints ...